rlanvin/php-rrule/README.md

 in PHP.
 The ones I tested were slow and/or had a very awkward/verbose API that I didn't like to use.
 They were also all missing a generator/iterator, which I think is key.
-So I thought it would be a good learning project to port the Python dateutil/rrule.py class into PHP.
+So I thought it would be a good learning project to port the python-dateutil rrule implementation into PHP.

-The Python lib was a bit difficult to understand at first.
-The algorithms used are very smart (and fast), but they not commented and the variables are very opaque (I'm looking at you `lno1wkst`).
-I tried to comment and explain most of the algorithm in this PHP port, so feel free to check the code.
+The Python lib was a bit difficult to understand because the algorithms (very smart by the way), are not commented and the variables are very opaque (I'm looking at you `lno1wkst`).
+I tried to comment and explain as much of the algorithm as possible in this PHP port, so feel free to check the code if you're interested.

 The lib differs from the python version in various aspects, notably in the respect of the RFC.
 This version is strictier and will not accept many